pulse2percept/pulse2percept/doc/topics/stimulation.rst

     source -> implant.prepare_stim() -> delivered stimulation

-The **source** is what you hand the device: a :py:class:`~pulse2percept.stimuli.Stimulus` (or a compatible scalar, array, or dict), an :py:class:`~pulse2percept.stimuli.ImageStimulus`, a :py:class:`~pulse2percept.stimuli.VideoStimulus`, or a :py:class:`~pulse2percept.vision.Scene`.
+The **source** is what you present to the device: a :py:class:`~pulse2percept.stimuli.Stimulus` (or a scalar, array, or dict), an :py:class:`~pulse2percept.stimuli.ImageStimulus`, a :py:class:`~pulse2percept.stimuli.VideoStimulus`, or a :py:class:`~pulse2percept.vision.Scene`.

-The **delivered stimulation** is what the electrodes actually do.
-Getting there may involve preprocessing, image/video encoding, resampling onto the electrode array, raster scheduling, threshold calibration, and safety checks.
+The **delivered stimulation** is what the electrodes do after preprocessing, encoding, rastering, threshold calibration, and safety checks.
+It is always a :py:class:`~pulse2percept.stimuli.Stimulus`.
+The implant stores neither.
-Only the result is a statement about the device; the source is a request.

-A source is trial input, not implant state: the implant keeps nothing.
 Models call :py:meth:`~pulse2percept.implants.Implant.prepare_stim`
-internally, so call it directly when the delivered stimulation itself is of
+internally.
+Call it directly to inspect the delivered stimulation:
-interest:

 .. code-block:: python